 Healthcare in Spain (Convenio Especial)

-6 de Noviembre de 2017 Stuart Ross
+6 de noviembre de 2017

 One of the main question I get asked by clients looking to move to Spain is What about Healthcare?
 It has always been the case that if you are of State retirement age in the UK then under the reciprocal agreement you get free healthcare here in Spain.
 Many people are asking if this will be affected by Brexit.
 The truth is nobody knows at the moment.
 People of working age are told they have to have private health insurance.